 Neither people nor communities can fight this battle alone.
 Public media has unique potential to connect Pennsylvanians across boundaries, and, in an unprecedented collaboration, we are doing just that.
 Our local reporting and programming have covered the opioid crisis for years—but now we are uniting to show you how Pennsylvanians statewide are confronting the epidemic of heroin and prescription opioid abuse.
 We are increasing awareness and empathy to reduce the stigma around opioid use, aid prevention, and help people find treatment.

 Pennsylvania Public Media stations WHYY (Philadelphia), WITF (Harrisburg), WLVT/PBS39 (Greater Lehigh Valley), WPSU (State College), WQED (Pittsburgh), WQLN (Northwestern Pennsylvania), and WVIA (Northeastern Pennsylvania) are collaborating to produce educational programming that focuses on the opioid crisis and its impact.
 Watch videos produced by each station and keep up with our reporting.

 BROADCAST AND WATCH EVENTS

-“Battling Opioids,” an hourlong television special produced by all the stations, will air on all stations on Thursday, September 27, at 8 p.m., across the state.
+“Battling Opioids,” an hourlong television special produced by all the stations, first aired on all stations on Thursday, September 27, 2018, across the state, and aired again statewide December 20, 2018.
+Stay tuned for Battling Opioids: Part 2, which will air April 11, 2019, at 8 p.m.
+Eastern.
 You can help increase awareness and reduce stigma in your hometown by joining or hosting a community conversation.GET INVOLVED